Week

 If

-you do not get enough calcium in your diet you may be at risk for losing calcium
+you do not get enough calcium in your diet you

-from your bones, making them thinner and weaker.
-This condition is called osteoporosis.
+making them thinner and weaker.
+This condition

-do you need ?
+much calcium do you need ?

-How much calcium you need depends on your age and
+How much calcium you need depends on your age

-whether you are male or female.
+and whether you are male or female.

 The